 Advertisers can create Facebook lead ads either through Power Editor or their Facebook Marketing Partner.
 I’m going to step you through how it’s done within Power Editor.

-Within the ad set, you may notice that the only option is mobile.
+Within the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., you may notice that the only option is mobile.
 That’s how lead ads were initially rolled out, but it is expanding to desktop (more on that later).

 You will optimize for leads by default, with Facebook attempting to get you the most leads for the best price.
 You can also manually set the value of that lead.